Asian markets drop on Fed rate fears as US inflation rages

 Asia, which has enjoyed a broadly upbeat week, was also largely down.

-Hong Kong, Shanghai, Sydney, Seoul, Wellington, Taipei, Manila and Jakarta all fell into the red, though Singapore inched up.
+Hong Kong, Shanghai, Sydney, Singapore, Seoul, Wellington, Taipei, Manila and Jakarta all fell into the red, while Mumbai was down more than two percent.
 Tokyo was closed for a holiday.

+London opened lower even as data showed the British economy rebounded a healthy 7.5 percent in 2021.
+Paris and Frankfurt also sagged.

+The dollar rallied above 116 yen while it was also well up against the pound and euro as well as most other higher yielding currencies including the Australian dollar and South Korean won.

 “We don’t think the market has priced the full extent of what we feel the Fed has to do going forward,” Elena Hernandez, at GenTrust LLC, told Bloomberg Television.